 Taping of plantar fascia has proven to be effective in reducing the pain and inflammation.
 You should visit a healthcare professional like a physical therapist to perform the tapping properly.

 Usually stretching the arch helps to relieve some pain.
 Below is the easiest method that I find to stretch.
 You can do that while sitting anywhere.

 I have talked about calf muscles stretching here.

 Arch support is obtained by investing in some quality insoles to support your arches.
 Also, Depending on the severity and frequency of plantar fasciitis, you can also get relief by investing in customized arch support.

 Preventative measures for Plantar Fasciitis:

 Exercises to strengthen the small muscles around toes help prevent the plantar fascia from being sad and traumatized again!!
-And, below are few figures that describe strengthening exercises to perform.
+And, below are a few figures that describe strengthening exercises to perform.

 A Toe curl is a very easy and fun exercise to perform.
 You can use a thin bed sheet or towel as shown in the figure.
-Also, you can make it little challenging by trying to hold and lift the bed sheet/towel.
+Also, you can make it a little challenging by trying to hold and lift the bed sheet/towel.
 See if you can keep your toes curled at the same time maintaining your grasp.

 In addition, this is actually a fun idea to do as a game if you have a group of people complaining of Plantar Fasciitis.
 Most of all, remember, no exercises should be done during the acute phase of injury.
 A spiky foot massage ball, like this, is something I like to use with my patients for pain relief and exercise.